Tommo565/mango-env/README.md

 IntelliJ is one of two major IDEs well supported by GCP, the other being MS Visual Studio.
 Visual Studio is great in it's own right, but is set up primarily to be used wih Azure.
 Additionally the GCP / IntelliJ integration is better developed than Visual Studio, which at the time of writing is still in Beta.

 You might be also wondering why I'm reccomending IntelliJ over PyCharm, and that's a great question.
-In short IntelliJ is far more extensible than PyCharm - it can be extended to act as an IDE for other languages including Python, R, Scala etc. whereas PyCharm can't.
-For GCP projects where you might end up using more than one language across your project, this makes a lot of sense.
+In short IntelliJ is far more extensible than PyCharm - some of the plugins that are developed are only available for IntelliJ, or are developed for IntelliJ first.

 ### Setting Up IntelliJ